 You can now read the full Serious Games Source feature on the subject

-, including more of Hollander's thoughts regarding the application of VR toward the treatment of PTSD (no registration required, please feel free to link to this feature from external websites).
+, including plenty more information on Medina's plans for exergaming (no registration required, please feel free to link to this feature from external websites).